kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

   - Will enabling / disabling the feature require downtime of the control plane?
     Yes, it should require restart of CAS and kube-scheduler.
-  - Will enabling / disabling the feature require downtime or reprovisioning of a node?
-    No, it should not require reprovisioning a node.

 ###### Does enabling the feature change any default behavior?